 |Carrington Flexible Advantage||Borrowers with a history of bankruptcy, foreclosure, or short sale|

 Best home loans for bad credit

 Freddie Mac Home Possible® Mortgage

 Freddie Mac offers home loans with the Home Possible® Mortgage

 to borrowers with a lower income and can be a good option for those who don’t have great credit.

-In fact, you might be eligible even if you don’t have a credit score.
+You might be eligible even if you don’t have a credit score.
 To qualify, the home loan must not have a loan-to-value, total-loan-value, Home Equity Line (HELOC), or high-total-loan value be more than 95%.

 Getting a Freddie Mac mortgage with no credit score requires a minimum down payment deposit of 3%.

-It’s also known for being flexible on income-limits, which is good for low to middle-class borrowers.
+It’s also known for being flexible on income limits, which is good for low to middle-class borrowers.
 Freddie Mac is a government entity that was created by Congress to make homebuying more accessible.